JasonLee-cp/JasonLee-cp.github.io/_posts/AITech/2022-03-10-Wrap-up-Report.md

 The above picture shows prediction probabilities for `class 1` or `60~ age`.
 Although predicted as class 1, the assigned probabilities must give some useful information since it tells us how **confident** the model predicts a certain class.
 I tried with different thresholds and `0.08` or `8%` seemed to work the best.
 In other words, if the predicted probability for class 1 is greater than 0.08, then it's always predicted as class 1.

-This method achieve the highest performance among our team.
+This method achieved the highest performance among our team.

 > ## Things to Try